SWASTIC-7/learning_gpu/blogs/blog_2.md

 ```

 **Memory Layout in RAM** (row-major order):
+note memory store the elements by flatening the matrix
 ```
 A: [A00, A01, A02, A03, A10, A11, A12, A13, ...]
 B: [B00, B01, B02, B03, B10, B11, B12, B13, ...]